lesleslie/acb/README.md

 components (actions / adapters) that provide the building blocks for rapid, asynchronous, application development.
 This codebase should be considered alpha right now as it is under heavy development.
-A majority of the components though should be immediately usable as they are added.
+A majority of the components are currently being back-ported from other apps and may not currently work as intended.

 More documentation is on the way!